OUIsolutions/Universal-Garbage-Colector/README.md

 # Universal-Garbage-Colector
-Universal-Garbage is an tiny C lib for reducing memory leak problems in C its designed with the idea of releasing all the memory of each scopes once
+Universal-Garbage is a tiny C library designed to reduce memory leak problems by managing memory allocation and deallocation within scopes.

 ```c
 #include "UniversalGarbageOne.c"